pritesh-ranjan/Machine-Learning-Interview-Questions/README.md

 # Data Science Interview Questions

-When it comes to a job interview, it is essential to know what questions to expect and how to frame the correct answers.
+When it comes to a job interview, it is essential to know the questions that one can face and frame the correct answers.
 I am building a list of questions with varying difficulty levels to help you prepare for data science and machine learning job interviews.

 # Basics